-- 2.7.3 In general, to estimate Q95 flows for locations along the major watercourses within the study area (viz: River Tay, River Tummel, River Garry and River Braan) - SEPA gauging stations were used together with catchment areal scaling to transpose Q95 values to the proposed outfall location. - 2.7.4 For smaller ungauged watercourses, Q95 flows were estimated based on Low Flows Enterprise (LFE) data.
+- 2.1.37 In general, to estimate Q95 flows for locations along the major watercourses (viz: River Tay, River Tummel, River Garry and River Braan) SEPA gauging stations were used together with catchment areal scaling to transpose Q95 values to the proposed outfall location. - 2.1.38 For smaller ungauged watercourses, Q95 flows were estimated based on Low Flows Enterprise (LFE) data.
 Six LFE datasets judged to be representative of the range of small catchments requiring estimates were used in this process.
 Table 4 presents the LFE estimates used for this analysis.
 Areal scaling of the LFE Q95 flows was used to estimate Q95 flows at the target locations using a donor catchment principal based on hydrological similarity (similarity criteria used BFIHOST).